 Noise Impact Assessment

-Scenic Acoustic and Vibration Engineering Ltd (SAVE) provide consultancy on Noise Impact from the complainant’s perspective, or from the perspective of the noise emitter when planning conditions for the developer have to be fulfilled.
+Scenic Acoustic and Vibration Engineering Ltd (SAVE) can provide a Noise Impact Assessment from either the complainant’s perspective, or from the perspective of the noise emitter when planning conditions for the developer have to be fulfilled.

 The subjective nature of noise means that there is not a simple relationship between noise levels and the impact on those affected.
 The Noise Impact will depend on how various factors combine in any particular situation.